 Trails are CLOSED to permit holders during the 2013 Tolay Fall Festival, October 10-13 and 16-20.

 Permits did NOT expire on November 30, 2011.
 Your permit remains valid & key card is active.
 Email firstname.lastname@example.org with questions.

 Orientations start promptly – late arrivals will not be admitted.
+No reservations required.

 The orientation takes place in a historic barn with an uneven floor surface.
 Should you require assistance with access to the barn please contact a staff member.
 The Stone Floor Barn is an un-heated facility; please dress accordingly.
 Want to explore Tolay on the same day?
 An optional, guided hike will precede or follow most orientations.
 Park entrance gate will open 30 minutes prior to the orientation or hike.
 Visit our Hiking page for details.